cloudhead/node-static/README.md

 This will set the `Cache-Control` header, telling clients to cache the file for an hour.
 This is the default setting.

+If you have files that need to be filtered through an asynchronous function, add the filter to your options object.
+The following example will automatically parse lesscss files:

+    new static.Server('./public', { cache: 3600,
+        filters: {
+            less: require('less').render
+        }
+    });

+To create a filter, create a function like this:

+    function myFilter(data, callback) {
+        // Args: error, data
+        callback(null, 'The data is: ' + data);
+    }

 ### Serving files under a directory #

 To serve files under a directory, simply call the `serve` method on a `Server` instance, passing it